CGladwin/RayTracing-Directed-Study/Devlog/optics.md

 "almost all computer programs assume that an image is “gamma corrected” before being written into an image file.
 This means that the 0 to 1 values have some transform applied before being stored as a byte"
 - the image viewer used expected an image in *gamma space*, with a transform applied to the bytes, but we gave it one in *linear space*
 - to transform it to gamma space, we have to raise our rgb values to the exponent 1/gamma.
 We use gamma = 2, which means we have to take the square root of our color values

+#### Modeling Light Scatter and Reflectance
+- **Albedo**: literally "whiteness", indicates reflectance (ranging from 0 to 1).
+Shirley et al use albedo for their diffuse material such that the lambertian material always scatters and attenuates (shortens) incoming ray.
+Other methods:
+  -  rays are sometimes scattered based on a probability of 1-R (less reflective materials are more likely to absorb incoming rays)

+#### Mirrored Light Reflection